pachyderm/docs/content/latest/reference/pachctl/pachctl_inspect_transaction.md

----
-# metadata #
-title:  pachctl inspect transaction
+## pachctl inspect transaction

-description: "Print information about an open transaction."
+Print information about an open transaction.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - inspect
-cliGlossary:  i
----

 ### Synopsis